eriksank/blog/bitcoin-security/bitcoin-hardware-wallet-industrial-debacle.md

 >
 >This   incentivises attacks on developers who release software, not only via traditional exploitation, but also in the forms of political influence,   blackmail or even threats of violence.

 The wallet application, and the operating system on which it runs, must be reproducible-build, turtles all the way down.
+The hardware wallet's firmware must also be reproducable-build, for exactly the same reasons.

 ## 2. A hardware wallet generally does not increase security of funds